-While the cabin itself is moody and rustic with dim cabin lighting, the magnificent outdoors surrounding it can be easily enjoyed.
+While the cabin is moody and rustic with dim lighting, the magnificent outdoors surrounding it can be easily enjoyed.
 A screened-in porch faces the Little River, and a stone patio gives you an even better view of the river.
 A stone patio is a perfect place for an outdoor ceremony.
 I love the fabulous photo ops everywhere you look in and around Spence Cabin.
 It’s truly a beautiful, peaceful, nature-filled setting to say your wedding vows.

 Take a look at this elopement held at Spence Cabin.
-Really, really spectacular and memorable!
+Spectacular and memorable!

 The Appalachian Clubhouse was established in 1910 as a gathering spot for people who lived nearby in cabins and formed the Appalachian Club.
-It has been restored and is now available for rental on a daily basis.
-With a large meeting hall and large stone fireplaces at each end, the Clubhouse can accommodate a group of 96 people.
+It has been restored and is now available for rental daily.
+With a large meeting hall and stone fireplaces at each end, the Clubhouse can accommodate 96 people.
 Guests can enjoy the large covered porch with its row of rocking chairs.

-The indoor options of both the Appalachian Clubhouse and the Spence Cabin make Elkmont, Tennessee an excellent choice for a fall wedding or elopement.
+The indoor options of both the Appalachian Clubhouse and the Spence Cabin makes Elkmont, Tennessee, an excellent choice for a fall wedding or elopement.

 Fall Colors, Week by Week

 Fall colors in the Smokies fly by so quickly.
-Part of the charm of an October wedding in the Smoky Mountains is its transient beauty.
-For the moment that you are there, together with your loved one, you feel like you’re in a rare setting.
+Its transient beauty is part of the charm of an October wedding in the Smoky Mountains.
+The moment you are there, together with your loved one, you feel like you’re in a rare setting.
 You’ll never experience it quite the same ever again.
 Hire a wedding photographer who knows this part of Elkmont to keep the memories safe.
 I have experience here, and I can capture your special, once-in-a-lifetime day with professional-quality photographs that you’ll treasure forever.